jcalderaro/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - [x] Explain the details of a Higher Order Component?

     A Higher Order Component is a function that accepts React components as parameters.
-It retursn a new component and can add data or features onto an existing component.
+It returns a new component and can add data or features onto an existing component.

 - [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

     The three ways to style components in React are through: CSS, SCSS, or just Styled Components.

     (1) CSS allows you to create files for each component or import the file over.
 It's the most basic.
     (2) SCSS is a preprocessor that works with Reacts functionality to use more of CSS's ability.
 Like it can also use nesting, variables, mixins, and selectors among other things.
 This makes it a better and easier alternative to standard CSS.
     (3) Styled components are made from referencing the library and are existing html elements.